gcoppex/woodstock/README.md

 Each raw certificate is extracted (see the fields below) and stored in a raw-based storage.
 CSV and Parquet files formats are currently supported.

+### Automatic restarting of download
+In case the download is interrupted or stopped by the user, Woodstock restarts at the offset, just after the last recorded chunk.

 ### Extracted fields

 Here is the list of certificate fields that are output by Woodstock.